MoldyMacaroniX/dashword.net/_src/posts/robtop-announced-the-geometry-dash-2-2-release-date-in-the-worst-way-possible.md

 RobTop has historically [not been great with release dates](/posts/2-2-release-date-confirmed/) and even less great with planning ahead *(given the fact that we've been waiting nearly 7 years for 2.2 when it was only supposed to come out a few months after 2.11)*.

 This was his chance to prove us all wrong.
 But he failed.

-**But despite everything I've said thus far, I would still rather this outcome.**